yuyang226/UniversalPhotoStudio/README.md

 Exeucte the command setup_deps.sh for downloading the 3rd party submodules.

+The android-support-v4.jar from SlidingMenu and Android-ViewPagerIndicator will cause mismatch issue.
+Please use the same jar in both projects for resolving this issue.

 # Developers
 * Charles Zhang: <charleszq@gmail.com>
 * Toby Yu: <yuyang226@gmail.com>